 Business marketing directly to consumers (B2C) has changed over the years, and it continues to evolve in a techno-centric way that promises massive profits for those who can master it.
 For instance, in earlier decades, businesses distributed coupon books and flyers via the mail.
-Although these techniques are largely antiquated, some struggling businesses still rely on them–much to their ongoing detriment.
+Although these techniques are primarily antiquated, some struggling companies still rely on them–much to their ongoing detriment.

-More often, businesses now digitally target customers with coupons and calls to action that appear on cellphones or in games as in-game purchases.
+Businesses now digitally target customers more often with coupons and call to action that appears on cellphones or games as in-game purchases.
 Commercials are alive and well, but they have transformed from a three-minute interlude in a 30-minute nightly comedy to a six-second plug between two-minute videos.
 Although businesses adopt some of these newer modes of marketing, business owners must understand that B2C marketing is already transforming beyond these relatively new examples.

 Regardless, the ongoing evolution of marketing techniques will not stop.
 As a result, whatever single strategy you use to reach new customers, recover old ones, and satisfy current ones today is likely not the one you will use tomorrow.

 B2C marketing will be immersive, engaging, and exciting for specific industries.
 For instance, Realtors connect with potential buyers and sellers via 360-degree videos allowing a complete tour of an agent’s portfolio.
 However, for other sectors, such as travel, the new trend is that virtual tours will take place on an estate or city scale.

 As graphic quality increases and the need for powerful desktop computers decreases, businesses can increasingly connect with customers’ hearts in ways that translate into immediate sales and loyal followers.
 Theme parks, such as Disney, are also spearheading such technology.
 However, filmmakers and storytellers also use it to engage and entertain potential customers who can purchase the experience.